Merrick Christensen

 Merrick's Story

 Merrick joined Watsi on April 8th, 2017.
 10 other people also joined Watsi on that day!
-Merrick's most recent donation supported Neang, a cheerful 14-year-old student from Cambodia, to fund retinal detachment repair surgery in her left eye.
+Merrick's most recent donation supported Veneranda, a farmer from Uganda, to fund gallbladder surgery.

 Impact